The Plastic Plague: How Our Convenience Kills Aquatic Life

 Fish are too certainly affected by plastic waste, particularly by microplastics.
 Despite fish being threatened by microplastic waste, they are also full of toxic materials when caught and sold for food.
 It was estimated that fish products contain ingested plastic microfibers, among which are species of brown trout, cisco, and perch.

-Flexible packaging and other plastic items are killing aquatic animals, including marine mammals, seabirds, sea turtles, sea lions everywhere around the world.
+Flexible packaging and other plastic items are killing aquatic animals, including marine mammals, seabirds, sea turtles, and sea lions everywhere around the world.
 The fishing industry does not only affect the population of aquatic animals by this activity but also threatens aquatic life by nets and fishing lines.

 According to Dr. Lauren Roman, “Death from eating any of these items is not a quick one and it is not likely to be painless.
 It’s a pretty awful way to die.”